Skydio 2 Review

-In our tests the Skydio 2's camera consistently churned out high-quality footage with good resolution and pleasing color composition.
+The 4K camera on the Skydio 2 provides impressively clear, crisp footage, representing a big improvement over its predecessor.
+In our tests, the camera consistently churned out high-quality footage with good resolution and pleasing color composition.
 In ideal lighting conditions, this footage is nearly on par with that of some of DJI's upper-tier prosumer models.
 The biggest weak point of this drone's camera comes with cloudy, low-light conditions.
-In those circumstances colors can start to look a bit dull and muted, if the drone even allows you to fly at all (if the drone senses that there isn't enough light for its obstacle avoidance cameras to function well, it will not take off).
+In those circumstances, colors can start to look a bit dull and muted — if the drone even allows you to fly at all (if it senses that there isn't enough light for its obstacle avoidance cameras to function well, it will not take off).

 Autonomous Flight Performance

 If the main thing you want your drone to do is follow you or other subjects autonomously, this is the drone for you as it does this better than any other model on the market.
-However, it still doesn't do this perfectly and we're going to point out some of the imperfections we experienced in our testing so you don't purchase this drone with unrealistic expectations.
+However, it still doesn't do this perfectly, and we're going to point out some of the imperfections we experienced in our testing, so you don't purchase this drone with unrealistic expectations.

 Manual Flight Performance

+The drone's obstacle avoidance remains active during manual flights.
+While this is nice, we felt like the drone trusted itself more than a human pilot in our tests, seemingly dipping and dodging even when a safe distance from an obstacle.
 Bottom line, we think the controller provides the option to get the drone up a little higher to record an establishing shot before bringing it back down and engaging follow mode for the rest of your mountain biking or skiing adventure.
-If you're getting a drone mostly for manual flying we think you'll likely find the controller and the experience it offers frustrating and limiting.
+If you're getting a drone mostly for manual flying, we think you'll likely find the controller and the experience it offers frustrating and limiting.

-Do you Need the Beacon?
+Do You Need the Beacon?